evelynpaiz/basic-renderer/README.md

 ```
 cmake -B VisualStudio
 ```
-The VisualStudio solution `basic-renderer.sln` can be found in the `VisualStudio` directory.
+The Visual Studio solution `basic-renderer.sln` can be found in the `VisualStudio` directory.

 2. For XCode: